 How many laser treatments will I need?
-The precise volume of laser treatments needed varies from patient to patient, often based upon their skin tone, hair texture, and hair color.
-These three factors can cause the special-use lasers used in this technique to be more or less able to pinpoint the targeted hairs, allowing treatment regimens to last as few as three sessions.
-However, more resilient body hair or large coverage areas may require up to eight treatments in all.
+The precise volume of laser treatments needed varies from person to person, often based on their skin tone, hair texture, and hair color.
+These three factors allow the special-use lasers to be more or less able to pinpoint the targeted hairs, allowing treatment regimens to last as few as three sessions.
+However, more resilient body hair or larger coverage areas may require up to eight treatments.

 Will laser hair removal work for my skin tone and hair color?
-When it first hit the market, laser hair removal was only reliably effective for some individuals with specific skin tone/hair color pairings.
-However, due to continual research into the technique’s mechanics, practitioners today can offer several different laser options (based on color and wavelength) that can isolate and undermine most any person’s body hair.
+When it first hit the market, laser hair removal was only reliably effective for individuals with specific skin tone/hair color pairings.
+However, as a result of continuous research into the technique’s mechanics, practitioners today can offer several laser options (based on color and wavelength) that can isolate and tackle most any person’s body hair.

 Are there laser hair treatment professionals?
 Laser hair removal professionals and specialists do exist, and prospective patients should make every effort to seek them out when planning to undergo this hair abatement technique.
 While national regulations do not exist in this field of therapeutic and cosmological body modification, several well-regarded organizations do “license” their members to safely and effectively perform the desired procedure.